PinkDiamond1/BinanceAPI/README.md

 ![alt text](https://i.imgur.com/yxtboiV.png)

-Set up a [Stringify account](https://www.stringify.com/) with the mobile apps.
+Set up a [Stringify account](https://www.stringify.com/) with the iOS or Android mobile apps to configure your automations with Binance.

 ####  Websockets
     websocket.enableTrace(True)